• Skip to main content

 I knew that I wanted to focus on southern foods and the kinds of dishes I grew up eating, so “grits” was an obvious choice as one of my favorite foods.

-I also wanted to include hospitality and entertaining topics, and in the South, “pinecones” are at the center of everything having to do with hospitality, including decorations, table decor, etc.
+I also wanted to include hospitality and entertaining topics.
+In the South, “pinecones” are at the center of everything related to hospitality, including decorations, table settings, and more.

 What’s the best way to find recipes or menu ideas on this site?